HHS-Software/Protocol-Buffer_Delphi_FPC/README.md

 # Protocol-Buffer_Delphi_FPC
 An Object-Pascal impementation for Google Protocol Buffer system.
 For use in Delphi and FPC projects.
-Includes a code generator (protoc3-pascal) to parse .proto message files into .pas files.
+Includes a code generator (protoc-pascal) to parse .proto message files into .pas files.

 ## How to use?
 - Add the file ProtocolBuffer.pas to your project,